Watches for the wedding seasons

 The bride is the star of the wedding festivities, and she wants every detail of her big day to be memorable.
 These designs are created for the fashion-forward woman and are likely to attract the attention of any vogue observer.

-These will be available in a variety of colours, including gunmetal, rose-gold tone, two gold tone variations, and a two-toned piece, and will cost INR 43,000 and INR 51,000, respectively.
+These will be available in a variety of colors, including gunmetal, rose-gold tone, two gold-tone variations, and a two-toned piece, and will cost INR 43,000 and INR 51,000, respectively.

 For the man of the hour